Keynote & Plenary Speakers

 Dr John Gallagher graduated from University College Cork in 1985.
 He completed a MMed Sc in Occupational Health at the University of Birmingham in 1991 and received the inaugural John Darwall Prize.
 He is a Fellow of the Faculty of Occupational Medicine and a Fellow of the Royal College of Physicians of Ireland.
 He is a Past Dean of the Faculty of Occupational Medicine.
 He is a Consultant and Head of Department at the Occupational Health Department, HSE South.
 He is a Clinical Senior Lecturer in Occupational Medicine, UCC.
 He is Managing Director of Cognate Health Ltd.

-Vision Zero: A World of Work Without Fatal and Serious Accidents and Diseases
+Vision Zero: A World of Work Without Fatal and Serious Accidents

 Hans-Horst Konkolewsky is the Secretary General of the International Social Security Association (ISSA) based in Geneva, Switzerland.
 Elected in 2005, Mr Konkolewsky heads an extensive programme of activities with the aim to strengthen the governance, performance and service quality of social security administrations, with a strong focus on proactive and preventive measures.